 · Short, strong cannon bones

-· Width & depth through the hips
+· Width and depth through the hips

 · Strong hock and long hind cannon

 A conformational trait which I personally steer clear of when purchasing a yearling is back at the knee.
-In my opinion they are far more prone to tendon and knee issues and are less likely to stay sound on the racetrack due to the amount of pressure absorbed during the high impact exercise.
+In my opinion they are far more prone to tendon and knee issues and are less likely to stay sound on the racetrack due to the amount of pressure absorbed during high impact exercise.

 Following inspections, I like to conduct further research to ensure that the physical attributes I have seen match up with the pedigree of the yearling.
 I also like to delve deeper into the family to see how the cross has worked previously and other finer details to ensure nothing is missed.

-Depending on my client’s budget, there are things which I can be more forgiving of, but overall, I am aiming to purchase well-structured, conformationally sound yearlings that have been raised on well performed farms.
+Depending on my client’s budget, there are things which I can be more forgiving of, but overall I am aiming to purchase well-structured, conformationally sound yearlings that have been raised on well performed farms.
 This philosophy allows my clients to invest in yearlings which I believe will increase their chances of success.